-Project integration management is the first of ten knowledge areas in the Project Management Book of Knowledge (PMBOK).
+Project integration management is the first of ten knowledge areas in the Project Management Body of Knowledge (PMBOK).

 It outlines the processes by which you can integrate project management at every stage of a project’s life cycle to give it the best chance of success.